-Ex: I will complete the general ledger and Mary will check for it.
+Ex: I will run this tractor tomorrow and Mary will see it.

 From the example, it can be explained that there are two independent clauses which is linked with conjunction AND.
 This such conjunction, which is specially used in making up a compound sentence, is called as coordinating conjunction.
 The conjunction examples are comma (,), and FANBOYS (for, and, nor, but, or, yet, so)